MJT Mini Tour Policies & Procedures

 - Remain 30 yards from players and do not communicate with players as this may be construed as advice

-- Golf carts are for spectators with disabilities only.
+- Golf carts are for spectators with disabilities only, unless authorized by MJT Staff and carts are rented through the Golf Shop.

 Only acceptable golf attire is acceptable.
 Tank tops, short shorts swimwear, t-shirts, and denim are not considered appropriate attire and should not be worn during the competition.